 Let's start with the tools that allow you to visualize flight delays in the blink of an eye!

-Did you know that you can get a flight delay compensation when your plane is at least 3 hours late?
+Did you know that you can get a flight delay compensation when your plane is late?

 Flight Delay Map: Check Flights Delayed Today

 With Flightaware, you can visualize flight delay at each of the main airports in the world in a quick look.
 Zoom in to find the airport you want, click on it, and you'll get a summary of how many flights are delayed.

 This handy plane tracker also lets you get an idea of the meteorological conditions at this airport, in real time.

 If you click on "more info", you'll be redirected to the airport page, where you can see all arriving and departing planes in real time.

 Flightaware also created the appropriately named Misery Map for the US.
 Live flight delays are showcased on a map: for each airport, flights are divided into "on-time" and "misery", the latter being further divided between flight delays and cancellations.

 Here's a snapshot of how it looks like:

 It's true that it's sometimes hard to get the full picture when it comes to flight delays and cancellation.
 How to know whether your flight is affected or not?
 And if it is, will the airline let you know in advance?
 Flightaware monitors US skies to let you track flights on a global scale.